-2.1.
-Section 34(1)(a) of the MAL provides that the Authority:

-After private sector consultation and consultation with the Minister charged with responsibility for Financial Services, the Authority may - issue or amend rules or statements of principle or guidance concerning the conduct of licensees and their officers and employees, and any other persons to whom and to the extent that the regulatory laws may apply;

-- 2.2.
-This Guidance should be read in conjunction, where applicable, with the: - (a) Rule Cybersecurity for Regulated Entities - (b) Rule on Internal Controls General for all Licensees - (c) Statement of Guidance Internal Controls in Banks - (d) Statement of Guidance Internal Controls Insurance - (e) Statement of Guidance Internal Controls for Trust Companies, Company Managers and Corporate Service Providers - (f) Statement of Guidance Internal Controls Securities Investment Business - (g) Rule Risk Management for Insurers - (h) Rule on Corporate Governance for Insurers (Insurance) - (i) Statement of Guidance Corporate Governance - (j) Rule on Operational Risk Management for Banks - (k) Statement of Guidance Internal Audit Banks - (I) Statement of Guidance Internal Audit Unrestricted Trust Companies - (m) Statement of Guidance Operational Risk Management for Banks - (n) Statement of Guidance Business Continuity Management: All Licensees - (o) Statement of Guidance Outsourcing: Regulated Entities - (p) Statement of Guidance Nature, Accessibility and Retention of Records - 2.3.
-This document should also be read in conjunction with other regulatory instruments issued by the Authority from time to time.
+- 2.1.
+Section 34 of the MAL provides that the Authority: - (1) After private sector consultation and consultation with the Minister charged with responsibility for Financial Services, the Authority may - - (a) issue or amend rules or statements of principle or guidance concerning the conduct of licensees and their officers and employees, and any other persons to whom and to the extent that the regulatory laws may apply; - 2.2.
+This Statement of Guidance should be read in conjunction, where applicable, with the: - (a) Rule on Cybersecurity - (b) Rule and Statement of Guidance on Internal Controls - (c) Rule on Risk Management for Insurers - (d) Rule on Corporate Governance for Insurers (Insurance) - (e) Statement of Guidance on Corporate Governance - (f) Statement of Guidance on Operational Risk (Banking) - (g) Statement of Guidance Business Continuity Management - (h) Statement of Guidance on Outsourcing - (i) Statement of Guidance on the Nature, Accessibility and Retention of Records - (j) All other applicable regulatory measures